 - explanation of why the applicant and the applicant’s environment are suitable for the project

 The applicant should also account a list of their published works from the last 5 years.

-A project that has been granted funding may be given the possibility, prior to year 3, to apply for an additional two years at the corresponding financial level.
-The above instructions also apply to such an application but the application must also include a presentation of the work that has been carried out within the project (max 10 000 characters).
+If an application is for an extension of a previous application, the above instructions apply.
+However, such an application should include a presentation of the work that has been carried out within the project (max 10 000 characters).

 C. Larger grants

 A minor part of the awarded funding may be approved for larger grants, primarily for

-- more comprehensive, inter-disciplinary and/or inter-faculty projects that are of strategic significance for the college/university.
+- inter-disciplinary projects that are of strategic significance.

-An application for funding for medium-expensive equipment should include a product description that, as appropriate, briefly outlines the sub-projects that will make use of the equipment.
-In the case of an application from several researchers, one should be the main applicant.
+An application for funding for equipment should include a project description that briefly outlines the sub-projects that will make use of the equipment.